khulnasoft/integrations-core/ecs_fargate/README.md

 #### Run the task as a replica service

 The only option in ECS Fargate is to run the task as a [Replica Service][10].
-The Datadog Agent runs in the same task definition as your application and integration containers.
+The Khulnasoft Agent runs in the same task definition as your application and integration containers.

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Web UI" xxx -->